Tharinw99/Starlike-Client/EAGLERCRAFTX_README.md

 ### This repository contains:

 - **Utilities to decompile Minecraft 1.8 and apply patch files to it**
 - **Source code to provide the LWJGL keyboard, mouse, and OpenGL APIs in a browser**
 - **Patch files to mod the Minecraft 1.8 source code to make it browser compatible**
 - **Browser-modified portions of Minecraft 1.8's open-source dependencies**
 - **Plugins for Minecraft servers to allow the eagler client to connect to them**

 ### This repository does NOT contain:

 - **Any portion of the decompiled Minecraft 1.8 source code or resources**
 - **Any portion of Mod Coder Pack and it's config files**
 - **Data that can be used alone to reconstruct portions of the game's source code**

 ## Getting Started:

-### To compile the latest version of the client, on Windows:
+### To compile the latest version of the JavaScript client, on Windows:

 1. Make sure you have at least Java 11 installed and added to your PATH, it is recommended to use Java 17
 2. Download (clone) this repository to your computer
 3. Double click `CompileLatestClient.bat`, a GUI resembling a classic windows installer should open
 4. Follow the steps shown to you in the new window to finish compiling

-### To compile the latest version of the client, on Linux/macOS:
+### To compile the latest version of the JavaScript client, on Linux/macOS:

 1. Make sure you have at least Java 11 installed, it is recommended to use Java 17
 2. Download (clone) this repository to your computer